Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Fireflies, which are not flies but beetles, produce flashes of light in order to communicate with each other and to attract mates.
-They produce a cold light through a chemical reaction known as bioluminescence.
-Adult fireflies aren’t the only ones that glow.
-In some species, the larvae and even the eggs emit light.
-Each species has its own unique flashing pattern, but only two places in the world have synchronous flashing (called "simultaneous bioluminescence"), where the fireflies flash in unison - southeast Asia and the Great Smoky Mountains National Park in Tennessee.
-The color of light emitted by the luceferin molecule in fireflies can range from red to yellow to green.
-But for just two to four weeks a year, "Blue Ghost" fireflies make an appearance around Asheville, North Carolina.
-Their bluish light is actually a green, but perceived as blue because of the tendency for the peak luminance sensitivity of the eye to shift toward the blue end of the color spectrum at low illumination levels as part of dark adaptation.
-Flash!
-Flash!
+Fireflies or "Lightning Bugs" (which are actually beetles) produce their fascinating flashes of light through a cold chemical reaction known as bioluminescence in order to communicate with each other and to attract mates.
+In some species, even the larvae and eggs of these beetles emit light!
+Though each species has its own unique flashing pattern, there are two places in the world have synchronous flashing where the fireflies flash in unison - southeast Asia and the Great Smoky Mountains National Park in Tennessee.
+Most fireflies flash a light which ranges from a red color to yellow or a green, but for two to four weeks a year, "Blue Ghost" fireflies make an appearance around Asheville, North Carolina!
+Their bluish light is actually a shade of green but is perceived as blue as part of the dark adaptation of eyes to shift toward the blue end of the color spectrum at low illumination!

 The Lightnin' Bug

-Fireflies (also known as Lightning Bugs) are a family of insects in the beetle order Coleoptera with over 2,000 described species.
+Fireflies are a family of insects in the beetle order Coleoptera with over 2,000 described species.
 They use a chemical process to produce bioluminescence during twilight to attract mates or prey.
-Fireflies produce a "cold light", with no infrared or ultraviolet frequencies.
+Fireflies produce a "cold light", witn no infrared or ultraviolet frequencies!

 In many species of fireflies, both male and female fireflies have the ability to fly, but in some species, the females are flightless.